Protective Clauses in the Purchase Contract

 - HOA Regulations: If the property is located in a homeowners association, the HOA has 10 days from contract acceptance to provide the Buyer a copy of all governing documents (including CC&R’s, Bylaws, and financials); upon receipt, the Buyer has five days to review and cancel the contract if they disapprove of the HOA requirements.

 - Seller Disclosures: Upon contract acceptance, Seller has 3 days to provide Buyer with the Seller’s Property Disclosure Statement, and 5 days to provide their Insurance Claims History for the past 5 years (less if owned fewer than 5 years).
-Buyers, in their sole discretion, can disapprove of the property based on any negative information contained in those disclosures.
+Buyers, in their sole discretion, can disapprove of the property based on information contained in those disclosures.